 Standing Dead Carbon Stocks The carbon in standing dead trees.
-Standing dead trees include the stem, branches, roots, or section thereof, regardless of species, with minimum diameter (breast height) of 13 cm and a minimum height of branches, roots, and leaves or needles of all above-ground live biomass, regardless of species, with a minimum diameter (breast height) of 13 cm and a minimum height of 5 m (inventory methodology must include all trees 13 cm and greater).
+Standing dead trees include the stem, branches, roots, or section thereof, regardless of species, with minimum diameter (breast height) of 13 cm and a minimum height of

 15 m.
 Stumps are not considered standing dead stocks.